RyanRasi/Outfit.AI/README.md

 # Outfit.AI - Personalized Outfit Recommendation LLM Model

-Welcome to the Personalized Outfit Recommendation LLM (Language Model) project!
+A Personalized Outfit Recommendation LLM (Large Language Model) that has a react frontend to return personalised outfits for the user to wear per day.
 This system utilizes a Microsoft SQL database, a .NET 7 API Controller, a React frontend, and a Language Model for outfit recommendations.
+The LLM also utilises the current season and day of the week to further tailor recommendations for the user.
 Docker Compose is used to manage the deployment of these components.

 ## Prerequisites
 Make sure you have Docker and Docker Compose installed on your system.